Ștefan Iancu

 Ștefan Iancu (born 26 December 1997) is a Romanian actor.
 Born in Bucharest, Romania, Iancu began acting at the age of 4.
 He has remained active throughout much of his childhood and into adult life.

 Education

-Iancu is currently a student at the Caragiale Academy of Theatrical Arts and Cinematography.
+Iancu studied at the I. L. Caragiale National University of Theatre and Film, graduating in 2020, and then obtained a master's degree in acting from the Ovidius University of Constanța in 2023.

 Awards

 He starred in the 2017 feature film One Step Behind the Seraphim, for which he won a Gopo Award.

 He received the Best Newcomer award at the 2019 Subtitle Film Festival.